This article shows you: Asian Fruit Salad Recipe -Vegan Rojak with Tamarind & Peanuts

 - Instead of dried shrimp or sambal, I use fresh chili and Shichimi tōgarashi for a layered, balanced heat.

-These changes keep the essence of rojak—spicy, sweet, and crunchy—but make it feel fresher and more digestible.
+These changes keep the essence of traditional rojak—spicy, sweet, tangy, and crunchy—while making it feel fresher, lighter, and more digestible.

 Vegan Rojak Ingredients Explained